-A Community grievance mechanism assessment involving 20 Eni subsidiaries was carried out in 2017 in order to assess the implementation process, improve the management of the grievance mechanism and enhance the quality of the procedure.
+A Community grievance mechanism assessment involving 20 Eni subsidiaries was carried out in 2017 in order to assess the implementation process.
 The assessment underlined the importance of: simplifying the grievance mechanism recording forms; promoting integrated management of grievances in locations with multiple Eni organizations; further reinforcing Eni's role in non-operated assets and further clarifying the role of contractors and NGOs in the management of grievances.